 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes Some sockets were noted in skirtings boards which contravenes current regulations.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

-Gas
+We have been informed by the vendor that the property benefits from a EICR certificate and we recommend this be obtained.

-Repair category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
+Gas Repair category 1 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
+We understand a Gas Safety certificate is available and we recommend this be obtained.